Ramakrishnan24689/Ramakrishnan24689/README.md

 I am Ramakrishnan Raman.
 I work as a software engineer at Microsoft.
 My areas of expertise are M365, D365 & Azure..

 - 🔭 I’m currently working on Power Platform
-- 🌱 I’m currently learning Mixed Reality
+- 🌱 I’m currently learning Metaverse and Microsoft Viva
 - 👯 I’m looking to collaborate on anything related to M365 Technologies
 - 💬 Ask me about M365, D365 or Azure
 - 📫 You can reach out to me on [LinkedIn](https://www.linkedin.com/feed/ramakrishnan-raman-49312724/)